 In the fall, Cherry Lanes is open for apple picking, Sounds like another great blog!!
-Red delicious, Gala and Honey Crisp apples all reside in the orchard.
+Macintosh, Cortland, Gala and Honey Crisp apples all reside in the orchard.
 So, I’m sure we’ll make it back again this fall.
 For now, we’re off to a State Park.

 We head back to the car and head towards Potawatomi State Park.
 I’m disappointed, as it is the case in Peninsula State Park also, that the tower can no longer be used.
 The materials used to construct it have deteriorated, making climbing the structure dangerous.

 We take a brief stroll on the Ice age trail, which will take you clear across the state.
 We’re not feeling that ambitious, nor do we have the time tonight.
 At the trailhead, a panoramic view begs us to take photos.

 After the trek, around sunset, we wind up in Sturgeon Bay.
 We take a stroll, finding a frozen custard place known as the frozen spoon.
 While we eat our rather reasonably priced cups of Ice cream, we venture towards the marinas.